JamesTsay-12/blog-site/_posts/2025-07-09-wealth-allocations-what-people-do-vs-what-works.md

   - Alternatives: ~10%
   - Cash: ~5%
 - **Outcome:** Strong portfolio growth driven by significant exposure to high-return private equity and alternative investments.
-- **Note:** Estimates based on interviews; exact numbers may vary and require verification.
+- **Note:** This section is in progress, so please don't use these numbers as fact.
+Estimates based on interviews; exact numbers may vary and require verification.
-- **[Interview with Bill Perkins on Brandon Adams Podcast](https://www.youtube.com/watch?v=YiqxSWnM_fA)** – In this interview, Perkins shares insights on risk-taking, asset allocation, and balancing wealth with purposeful spending. :contentReference[oaicite:1]{index=1}
+- **[Interview with Bill Perkins on Brandon Adams Podcast](https://www.youtube.com/watch?v=YiqxSWnM_fA)** – In this interview, Perkins shares insights on risk-taking, asset allocation, and balancing wealth with purposeful spending.

 ---